 Allende allegedly killed himself rather than surrender (although some argue he was murdered).
 But many of Allende’s supporters were taken prisoner, including Jara.
 You may see Jara below performing a few months earlier in a July 1973 TV show.

 After the arrest, Jara and about 6,000 others were taken to the Santiago boxing stadium, according to Chilean journalist Miguel Cabezas.
 Jara tried to help the other prisoners who were kept in the stands.
 But when the prison camp commander recognized the singer, he had Jara taken to a table in the center of the arena for everyone to see.

-Officials had Jara place his hands on the table, and with an ax they cut off the fingers of both his hands.
+Officials had Jara place his hands on the table.
+Then, with an ax they cut off the fingers of both of Jara’s hands.
 The officer beat Jara, screaming, “Now sing, you motherf***er, now sing.”

 Jara rose up from the blows and went to the edge of the bleachers.
 To the horrified crowd, Jara said, ‘All right comrades, let’s do the senor comandante the favor.’
 He lifted his bleeding hands, leading the crowd in singing the anthem of Unidad Popular, the party of Allende.